mihui/auto-display-android/README.md

-# Android Kotlin Starter kit
+# Auto Display for Fufinity

-This is the repo for the Android developers to get started with the Kotlin Programming Language.
+This is the repository for Auto Display, temperately publicly accessible.